nic-dgl104-winter-2024/rrj-nazrinzuwair/README.md

 Reflecting on my choice of programming language from last week, I still believe that selecting JavaScript was the right decision.
 It has provided me with ample opportunities to enhance my knowledge and skills.
 Therefore, I see no reason to consider alternatives at this time.

+# Week 10 - Research and Reflection Journal

+## Day 9 - 22nd March 2024

+### COMMUNITY CODE PROCESSES

+### ASSESS EXTERNAL COMMUNITY CONTRIBUTION GUIDELINES

+### WRITE A SUMMARY ON SLACK

+### CONTRIBUTE TO EXTERNAL COMMUNITY

+### CONTRIBUTE TO PATTERN-LIBRARY

+### FOLLOW-UP QUESTIONS AND REFLECTIONS

+01. What is the hardest/most challenging thing you had to do this week for DGL 104?
+How did you overcome this challenge?

 ## References

 Academy, C. (n.d.).
 Learn Lua.
 Retrieved from Codecademy: https://www.codecademy.com/learn/learn-lua